Motsyrhc/Motsyrhc/README.md

+## Hey, my name is Motsyrhc
+-I'm a coder with no variety. (see my Github Stats below) -Right now I'm trying to change that with JavaScript
   - 🔭 I’m currently working on discord.py.
   - 🌱 I’m currently learning JavaScript.
   - 📫 How to reach me: Motsyrhc#2597 on Discord
   - 😄 Pronouns: he/him

 ## &#x1f4c8; GitHub Stats